melaniebrgr/learning-computer-science/00-everyweeks/week14/README.md

 ```

-In summary, cookies were first set, then sent on _subsequent_ requests to the server only if permitted by cookie properties.
-For example the secure cookie was never sent, and the cookie set for the `/about` path was only sent on that path (when I navigated to it for the second time).
+In summary, cookies were first set, then sent on every _subsequent_ requests to the server _only if_ it was permitted by cookie's property settings.
+For example the secure cookie was never sent, and the cookie set for the `/about` path was only sent when navigating to that path path for the second time.

 ### Types of cookies feat. third party cookies

-Through combinations of cookie properties you can build very different types of cookies for very different purposes: session or permanent cookies, private cookies, first-party cookies, third-party cookies, partitioned cookies.
+Through the combinations of cookie properties mentioned previously you can build very different types of cookies for very different purposes: session or permanent cookies, private cookies, first-party cookies, third-party cookies, partitioned cookies.

 The third party cookie is the one we've heard about the most recently.
-It's when we install some scripts on our website from a--you guessed it--third party that creates a cookie intended for that third partie's domain, not for the current application domain.
+It's when we install some scripts on our website from--you guessed it--a third party that creates a cookie intended for that third partie's domain and not for the current application domain.
 For example, for `www.mywebsite.com` I implement a Google ad that creates a cookie for the domain `.google.com`.
-To complete the example by contrast, a first party cookie is one I set myself for `www.mywebsite.com` with a domain `.mywebsite.com`.
+This Google cookie is a third-party cookie on my websit.
+To complete the example by contrast, a first party cookie is one that I set myself for `www.mywebsite.com` with a domain `.mywebsite.com`.

-### Why do we need cookie banners all the time?
+### Why do we need cookie consent banners all the time?

 Social media buttons.
 Google ads.
-Any innocuous piece of code that we web developpers willingly load on our applications because we want people to like, subscribe, tweet and ultimately make money, are slurping up your personal data.
-When clicked, all your cookies ~~are belong to Google~~ are forwarded with the request, and any `.google.com` ones can be read by Google.
-So now Meta and Google know what you've liked, subscribed and paid for and they can in turn t/sell others what ad to microtarget to you.
+Any innocuous piece of code that we web developpers willingly load on our applications because we want people to like, subscribe, tweet and ultimately pay us money, are setting third-party cookies to slurp up your personal data.
+When clicked, all your `.google.com` domain cookies are belong to Google or Meta or Twitter and so forth.
+So now Meta knows what you've liked, Google knows what you've subscribed and ad you've clicked, and they can in turn t/sell others what ad is best to microtarget you with.
 If you're curious what Google knows about you, head to [Google's ad center](https://myadcenter.google.com/controls).
-By law now however, when a website collects private information about you it can only do so with your consent.
-The two regulations inforcing this are the General Data Privacy Regulation (GDRP) and ePrivacy Directive.
+By law now though, when a website collects private information about you it can only do so with your consent.
+The two regulations inforcing this are the General Data Privacy Regulation (GDRP) and ePrivacy Directive, which at least now requires us to get your consent about the cookies used on the website.

 ### What do we use cookies for in 2024?

-The three main uses of cookies in 2024 are
+The three main uses of cookies are

 1. State management e.g. a game score, shopping cart, or user settings
 2. Session management or maintaining authentication / identity status
-3. Ad targeting, I assue this will go away though as third-party cookie "end"
+3. Ad targeting, though I assue this will fade away as third-party cookie "end"

-Chrome has recently been quite noisy about deprecating third-party cookies.
-As if they should be credited with this privacy oriented initiate, when the fact is that Safari and Firefox has been blocking third-party cookies since about 2017.
-As of Q1 this year though Google has "disabled third-party cookies" for 1% of Chrome users with the final pahse out planned for the end of the year.
-But what does this mean for use web developers?
-If our website have been working well in Safari and Firefox already, then they will likely continue to do so in Chrome.
-For companies with multiple domains though, Chrome is implementing new features for cookies to help "legitimate" third-party cookie usage.

-If you've come across the terms privacy sandbox, partitioned cookie, first party sets or CHIPS, that's what this is about.
+Chrome has recently been quite noisy about deprecating third-party cookies, as if they should be credited with this privacy oriented initiate, when in fact Safari and Firefox have been blocking third-party cookies since 2017/9.
+As of Q1 this year Google has disabled third-party cookies in 1% of Chrome users with the final phase out planned for the end of the year.
+But what does this mean for us web developers?
+If our website have been working fine in Safari and Firefox all this time, then probably nothing.
+They'll likely continue to work in Chrome.
+For companies with multiple domains though Chrome is implementing some new features for cookies to help this more legitimate third-party cookie usage.
+If you've come across the terms privacy sandbox, partitioned cookie, first party sets or CHIPS, that's what's going on.

 To be frank though, Google already knows a lot about you and will continue to because of what you're googling.
 If you really care about privacy, then use a privacy-focussed search engine like DuckDuckGo.

 ## References